Crypto-star/Javascript-basics/README.md

 _Contents_

 1. Rock-Paper-Scissors: A simple Project on the famous game of **Rock-Paper-Scissors**
 2. Drum-Kit: A Simple Project for those who like **Playing Drums**.
+3. BitEx: A Simple Chrome Extension for **Tracking Bitcoin Price**.